 COMMUNICATION & COLLABORATION.
 (Pervasive Thread).
 Communication is the process by which information, ideas, beliefs, values, and feelings are interchanged.
 Communication involves symbols, such as written words, gestures, images, and spoken language.
 Communication is influenced by inherent capacities, socio-cultural background, environment, attitudes, past experiences, knowledge of subject matter, and ability to relate to others.
 Communication is also affected by technological advances in healthcare.
 Communication is inherent in collaboration and requires critical thinking skills.
 Collaboration is the process of making and carrying out decisions with other people regarding health care and research in a caring context.
 Knowledge of healthcare systems includes an understanding of the organization and environment in which nursing and health care is provided.
+Collaborative leadership is a set of skills to accomplish both individual and collective goals.
 Collaborative leaders must be excellent communicators of a clear vision based on theories of change and understanding of health care dynamics.
 Effective communication and collaboration are the foundation for developing therapeutic relationships for the purpose of providing patient care, conducting research, and collaborating with members of teams and communities at local, regional, national, and global levels.